Winters123/FastRMT/doc/README.md

   * Lookup elements

-    Lookup Engine consists of 1 TCAM engine which is 271b wide.
+    Lookup Engine consists of 1 TCAM engine which is 197b wide.

   * Control plane

-    both lookup table entry and action ram wil be configured using AXI-Lite.
+    both lookup table entry and action ram wil be configured using `control path`.

 ---